 To maintain satisfactory attendance, students may not be absent for more than 10% of hours in any given Module.
 Attendance will be monitored on a continuous basis and calculated every module.
 Students not meeting 90% of attendance during any given module, excluding clinical/externship courses (see clinical attendance below), must make up missed hours within two (2) weeks, or before the end of the course/module, whichever occurs first.
-If missed hours are not made up the student will be placed on attendance probation for no more than 30 days.
+If missed hours are not made up the student will be placed on attendance probation, with the length of probation determined by the Program Director.
 Students on probation must make up missed hours and maintain 90% attendance during their probation period or they will be dropped from the program.